koskath/arete2/course_content/SC/final_md_files/Lecture10/slide_20_total-distribution-cost-concept.md

 2 Inventory Related Costs include all other elements of logistics costs – from storing and handling product to write-downs of obsolete or spoiled goods.
 3 Total Distribution Cost = Transport-Related Cost + Inventory-Related Cost.

-# Here is what the image contains:
+# Here is what the graph in slide 20 of lecture 9 contains:

 - A graph plotting 'Cost per year' on the Y-axis and 'Transportation service' ranging from '100% surface, 0% air' to '0% surface, 100% air' on the X-axis.
 - Three curved lines on the graph: